 Social anxiety can be a highly debilitating psychiatric disorder with negative impacts on the individual’s relationships and working life.

-In a recent study published in Molecular Psychiatry, researchers found that the balance between the neurotransmitters serotonin and dopamine may affect whether a person develops a social anxiety disorder.
+In a study from Uppsala University, scientists found that the balance between the neurotransmitters serotonin and dopamine may affect whether a person develops a social anxiety disorder.

 Previous research has mainly focused on either the serotonin or the dopamine system individually.
-This study demonstrated the existence of a previously unknown link between the two.
+This study showed the existence of a previously unknown link between the two.

-In the study, the team found a big different balance between serotonin and dopamine transport in people with social anxiety disorder compared with healthy people.
+In the study, researchers found a big different in balance between serotonin and dopamine transport in people with social anxiety disorder compared with healthy people.

 The interaction between serotonin and dopamine transport explained more of the difference between the groups than each carrier individually.

 This study shows that affected people may have an imbalance between the serotonin and dopamine transporters in the amygdala and other brain areas that are important for fear, motivation, and social behavior.

 The functioning of the brain’s signal substances is affected by the amount of reuptake by the transmitter cell, which is controlled by specific transporter proteins.